rmd6502/codemod/README.md

     --count
       Don't run normally.
 Instead, just print out number of times places in the codebase where the 'query' matches.
+    --spotlight
+      Use spotlight search (OSX only) to speed up directory walk.
+Fastest option, but requires a current mdimport to be fully accurate.
+    --git
+      Use git grep -l to speed up directory walk.
+Obviously only works in git repositories.
+    --hg
+      Use hg grep -l to speed up directory walk.
+Obviously only works in hg repositories.
     --test
       Don't run normally.
 Instead, just run the unit tests embedded in the codemod library.